 It’s fairly long book – it took me a three hour plane flight and several more hours in the hotel in Florida to finish it – and it spans some 12 years or more.
 The pacing, though, never felt slow, and I enjoyed it all.

 I wondered how it would work with the main character being Mormon and it being a pretty major part of her life (and the story).
-I need someone who isn’t Mormon to read this and tell me what they think, since I’m, of course, familiar with all the things that were mentioned in connection to her religion in the story.
+I need someone who isn’t Mormon to read The Actor and the Housewife and tell me what they think, since I’m, of course, familiar with all the things that were mentioned in connection to her religion in the story.

 I am wildly impressed with Shannon Hale’s ability to write in such diverse genres.
 She is a master.